Embedded Register

 Key facts

-- •Gate column to be added from 21st November 2025
+- •Gate column added from 21 November 2025

-- •Capacity data currently aggregated and may contain duplicates
+- •Capacity aggregated across stages and technologies

 Timeline